annabelcheong/leaflet-challenge/README.md

 # 2.
 In the config.js file, store your mapbox API_KEY.
-For assessors from the Bootcamp, I will provide you with my API_key as part of the submission.
+For assessors from the Bootcamp, I will provide you with my API_KEY as part of the homework submission.

 // API key
 const API_KEY = "xxxx Add mapbox API_key here xxxx";